danielsogl/doc/README.md

 ### HTML Sample Snippets

 - Have a folder `demo` containing a file `example.html` and optionally more snippets.
-- Snippet file mist be HTML fragments without head and body tags.
+- Snippet file must be HTML fragments without head and body tags.

 ## Demo